SynapseProject/synapse.docs/docs/handlers/cloud/aws.md

 ## Plan Details
 ### Config
-The Config section of the plan specifies the one-to-one matching relationship between the cloud environment and the AWS credentials.
+The Config section of the plan specifies the one-to-one matching relationship between the user-friendly profile names and actual AWS profiles.

 ### Sample
 ````yaml